Lectio Divina: 28th Sunday in Ordinary Time (A)

 ● The banquet of the Realm

 The prophets often proclaimed the benefits of salvation and especially those of the eschatological times through the image of a banquet.
-The first reading of this Sunday (Is 25:6-10a) is an example.
+The first reading of this Sunday (Isa 25:6-10a) is an example.
 Like Jesus, Isaiah too speaks of a banquet prepared by God for all peoples.
-However, the people of Israel and especially the city of Jerusalem remain at the centre of God’s plan as mediators of the salvation offered by God for all.
-In the New Testament, however, even though there is an admission that "salvation comes from the Jews" (Jn 4:22), the only mediator of salvation is Jesus, who continues to exercise his mediation through the community of his disciples, the Church.
+However, the people of Israel and especially the city of Jerusalem remain at the center of God’s plan as mediators of the salvation offered by God for all.
+In the New Testament, however, even though there is an admission that "salvation comes from the Jews" (Jn 4:22), the only mediator of salvation is Jesus, who continues to exercise His mediation through the community of His disciples, the Church.

 ● The wedding garment